Make Mine a Double! 12 Virginia Burger Favorites Visit Virginia, April 2014

 All of the foods there are local and, for the most part, organic with very reasonable prices. [...]
 I guarantee you’ll have found your new grocery store for your time at Mary Baldwin.

-The News Leader, Staunton, November 24, 2008
+A Fresh Approach The News Leader, Staunton, November 24, 2008

+Although some organic options will be available, McCaskey and her partners want the emphasis to be placed on local and practical, not to mention Bowers’ original focus on all things staple and fancy.
 Dry and bulk goods such as flour, sugar and whole oats will be sold along with jams, pasta sauce, breads and an assortment of pantry necessities.
 George Bowers also plans to offer soups, which can be served at the location’s soup counter, take-away lunches from area restaurants, and a variety of locally produced goods.

 Read article ‘Staple Goods and Fancy Groceries’ The News Virginian, Waynesboro, November 22, 2008

 With lines out the door and their one-room store “packed like a subway car,” the four collaborators who opened George Bowers Grocery in Staunton on Saturday were nothing but smiles, selling locally produced cheese and shelling out soup samples from the West Beverley Street address where a similar store stood 100 years before.